KDE/kde-builder/doc/chapter_appendix_B/appendix-profile.md

 You can go back to the KDE desktop of your regular user by pressing the shortcut key for the already running desktop.
 This is normally Ctrl+Alt+F7, you may need to use F6 or F8 instead.
-To return to your kdesrc-build-compiled KDE, you would use the same sequence, except with the next function key.
+To return to your kde-builder compiled KDE, you would use the same sequence, except with the next function key.
 For example, if you needed to enter Ctrl+Alt+F7 to switch to your regular KDE, you would need to enter
-Ctrl+Alt+F8 to go back to your kdesrc-build KDE.
+Ctrl+Alt+F8 to go back to your kde-builder KDE.
 ````